How are Ewing tumors staged?

 Any T, N0, M1a, any G: The tumor has spread only to the lungs (M1a).
 It has not spread to the lymph nodes or to other distant sites.
 (It can be any size or grade.)

 Any T, N1, any M, any G: The tumor has spread to lymph nodes (N1).
 It can be any size or grade, and may or may not have spread to other distant sites.

 Any T, any N, M1b, any G: The tumor has spread to distant sites other than the lungs (M1b).
 It can be any size or grade.

 *All Ewing tumors are classified as G4 (high grade), so they are never stage I bone cancers.

 Localized vs. metastatic stages

 Doctors use a simpler system for staging Ewing tumors to determine how best to treat them.
 In this system, the cancers are classified as either localized or metastatic.

 Localized Ewing tumors

 A localized Ewing tumor is thought to be confined to the area where it started and may also have reached nearby tissues such as muscle or tendons.
-A Ewing tumor is considered localized only after all of the imaging tests (x-rays, CT or MRI scans, and PET or bone scans) and the bone marrow biopsy and aspirate do not find distant spread to other organs.
+A Ewing tumor is considered localized only after all of the imaging tests (x-rays, CT or MRI scans, and PET or bone scans) and the bone marrow biopsy and aspirate (if done) do not find it has spread to other distant areas.

 Even when imaging tests do not show that the cancer has spread to distant areas, many patients are likely to have micrometastases (very small areas of cancer spread that can’t be detected with tests).
 This is why chemotherapy, which can reach all parts of the body, is an important part of treatment for all Ewing tumors.